nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/http_system_messaging.rst

   Uniquely numbered string for each message

   :Sending: Value numbered during send process
-  :Time of receipt: Value issued by the sender
+  :Receiving: Value issued by the sender

  Correlation message ID (X-Correlation-Id)
   Message ID of the message to which the message is related